WELCOME to CAP

 MEMBER INSTITUTES vary in size, complexity and the environments in which they contribute, but together we share a strong commitment to ensuring that the role and expertise of planners and planning is recognised, respected and utilized to address the challenges that communities face.

-CAP is proud to be a partner in the Commonwealth Sustainable Urbanisation Programme working with our partners Commonwealth Association of Architects, Association of Commonwealth Universities and the Commonwealth Local Government Forum, with support from The Prince’s Foundation, the Rwandan Ministry of Infrastructure, the Rwandan Ministry of Local Government and the Commonwealth Engineers Council.
-This group is working together to promote sustainable urbanisation in the Commonwealth.
+CAP is proud to be a partner in the CSCI (Commonwealth Sustainable Urbanisation Programme).
+Our partners are: Commonwealth Association of Architects, Association of Commonwealth Universities and the Commonwealth Local Government Forum, with support from The Prince’s Foundation, the Rwandan Ministry of Infrastructure, the Rwandan Ministry of Local Government and the Commonwealth Engineers Council.

 Co-operation and Collaboration

 We work in partnership to improve human settlements through proactive participation with other Commonwealth and international organisations.
 These include the Commonwealth Foundation, the Commonwealth Secretariat and other Commonwealth Associations; UN Habitat including the World Urban Campaign, General Assembly of Partners, Habitat Professionals Forum and World Urban For and many allied professionals, including architects, surveyors and engineers.

 Building capacity is critical.
 CAP works with our members to provide best practice papers and webinar opportunities to share current research and build capacity.

 Connecting to our members and sharing resources, educational options and mentoring opportunities to:

 build capacity in countries that are experiencing high urban growth rates,

 and assist countries with limited planning education opportunities.

 We strengthen the voice of planners in all regions of the Commonwealth by assisting in the formation of associations in those countries which do not have them.